-Doug’s practice also includes litigation and transactional law pertaining to heavy/highway and other construction issues for owners and contractors.
+Doug Shevelow’s practice includes litigation and transactional law pertaining to heavy/highway and other construction issues for owners and contractors.
 Issues include differing site conditions, implied warranty of plans and specifications, underground utility protection, and bid disputes.
-He has prepared and negotiated numerous design-bid-build and design-build construction contracts for contractors and public and private owners, including a $500 million manufacturing plant, a $320 million hospital project, a $28 million wastewater treatment plant rehabilitation, and a $400,000 skate park.
+He has prepared and negotiated numerous general contractor, construction manager-at-risk and design-build construction contracts for contractors and public and private owners, including a $500 million manufacturing plant, a $320 million hospital project and an $80 million wastewater treatment plant rehabilitation.
 He also serves as a mediator in construction matters, and has conducted numerous bench and jury trials arising out of construction defects, design defects, and contractor claims for additional payment.
 Doug has successfully represented construction project owners, contractors and design professionals regarding claims for faulty design, project delays, utility interferences and construction defects.

 Doug also has significant experience representing clients against citations issued by OSHA and asserting defenses such as employee misconduct, inapplicability of the cited standard, greater hazard, and non-exposure to the hazard.